rebelsky/csc207b/_eboards/eboard38.md

 Minimum spanning trees
 ----------------------

+* Smallest tree that connects every vertex in the graph.
+    * "Smallest" = "smallest sum of edges"
+* Not every graph has an MST because not every graph is connected.
+  (We only find MSTs for connected graphs; failure to find an MST is also a signal that the graph is not connected.)
+* Directed or undirected?
+We generally do MSTs in undirected graphs.
+  (We may need to play with the directed graph implementation a bit to deal with undirected graphs.)

 Kruskal's algorithm
 -------------------

+* Repeatedly take the unused edge with the lowest weight
+    * Creates a cycle: Throw it away
+    * Doesn't create a cycle: Add it to MST
+* Proof of correctness?
+    * Sam!
+Math 208/218 is not a prereq for this course!
+    * One Idea: It can't have fewer edges.
+But do we know that they are the smallest set of oedges.
+    * Proof by contradiction: Assume it's not the smallest.
+Look at the "first" edge that's in the smallest, but not in the one we built; we make some argument about it.
+(This is easier if we don't allow duplicate edge weights.)
+* Important step: Determine if adding an edge creates a cycle (think/pair/share).
+* Idea: Treat each unconnected component as a set.
+Find some what to union the sets.
+* Idea: Do a BFS or DFS in the MST from one vertex of the new edge.
+  If we find the otehr vertex using that search, the new edge makes a cycle.
+Otherwise, we can add it.
+* What's the running time of this version of Kruskal's?
+(Using BFS.)
+    * Claim O(n^2): We have to go through each vertex, which is O(n), and then check for a cycle, which is also O(n).
+    * Claim O(m*n): We go through each edge, which is O(m), and for each, we check for a cycle, which is also O(n)
+        * Note: Assumes easy to iterate edges in graph
+    * Checking for a cycle is O(m+n); although we're doing it in a tree, which has only O(n) edges, so ...
+    * Note: Getting the edges in order is O(mlogm).
+* If we can determine cycles more quickly ...

 Prim's algorithm
 ----------------

+* Start with one vertex
+* Repeatedly: Find the lowest-weight edge that exits that point.
+    * If it creates a cycle, ignore it.
+    * If it does not create a cycle, add it to the MST.
+* How expensive is it to determine if an edge creates a cycle?
+(How would you do so?)
+    * "If an edge connects two circled things, it creates a cycle."
+    * O(1): Set up an array of "marks" on vertices.
+When you add a vertex to the MST, set the mark to true.
+When you look at an edge, check the mark.
+(Requires that vertices be numbers or something easily convertable to numbers.)
+        * Note: O(n) setup (space and time)
+* How expensive is Prim's?
+    * O(n) to set up the "mark" array.
+    * O(1) to check whether an edge creates a cycle
+    * Assume that "all the edges from a vertex" does not add extra work (beyond processing those edges).
+    * How do we keep track of the edges remaining to check?
+Priority Queue.
+        * If we implement the priority queue as a sorted list, that's O(m).
+        * If we use balanced BSTs, that's O(logm).
+But we don't know how to implement balanced BSTs.
+        * If we use skip lists, that expected O(logm).
+        * If we use heaps, that's O(logm)
+   * We add m edges to the priority queue (heap); each add is O(logm).
+     The algorithm is O(n + mlogm) = O(mlogm).

 Greed as an approach to algorithm design
 ----------------------------------------

+You have a few basic approaches to designing algorithms.

+* "Solve an example by hand and then generalize."
+* Suppose you can solve a slightly simpler version of the problem and use that to solve the original version.
+(Aka "recursion".)
+* Divide and conquer.
+Break the problem into two halves, solve each, combine them.
+* Look for a similar problem and modify the algorithm you know for solving that problem.
+* Brute force: Try every possible option.
+(Often expensive.)

+Other things that help

+* Draw a picture
+* ...

+New idea

+* Greed: Given a choice, choice the local best.
+See if that gives you a global best.
+    * Doesn't always work.
+    * Sometimes very expensive.
+* Good for optimization.

 Lab
 ---